 Please note that this scorecard is subject to change as per the key performance indicators and targets once final Service delivery budget implementation plan has been approved.

-This is part of a draft scorecard, the final sdbip.
-After the approval of the budget the final scorecard will be developed which will be aligned directly with the IDP and budget
+After the approval of the budget the final scorecard will be developed which will be aligned directly with the IDP and budget.